Redrot/redrot.github.io/research.md

 I study the modular representation theory of finite groups.
 Here are some topics I am presently interested in or plan to study in the future:

+**Current focuses**
-- Local-to-global group theoretic conjectures such as Broue's abelian defect group conjecture
+- Local-to-global conjectures such as Broue's abelian defect group conjecture.
-- Finiteness conjectures such as Puig's conjecture
-- Biset functors and applications
-- Endotrivial modules and generalizations, such as endotrivial complexes
+- Endotrivial modules and generalizations, such as endotrivial complexes.
+- Biset functors and applications.

+**Future focuses**
-- Categorification and diagrammatics
+- Categorification and diagrammatic categories.
-- Intersections of combinatorics and modular representation theory
+- Intersections of combinatorics and modular representation theory.
+- Counting conjectures such as Alperin's weight conjecture.
+- Intersections of modular representation theory and tensor-triangulated geometry.

 ---